BillmanH/learn-dt/readme.md

 Here are the things I've noticed so far:
 * MSFT is [aware of a typo in the code](https://github.com/Azure/azure-sdk-for-python/issues/14918) and is apparently considering potential fixes.
 * You don't have to load the client secret into your environment variables.
-Skip all that and use the `DefaultAzureCredential` like a modern engineer.
+Skip all that and use the `AzureCliCredential`.
 * There are no `import` statements in the code examples.
 You'll have to figure out where those methods are on your own.
+* `serviceClient` and `service_client` are used interchangably as well as some other naming issues.